 The history of companies incorporated under PLAURUM brand is inseparable from the global history of manufacturing precious metals that originated in the second half of the 19th – early 20th century.
 At this time companies emerge in other countries, focusing on obtaining pure gold, silver, platinum, and platinoids, studying their properties, and manufacturing products from precious metals.

-Today PLAURUM brand incorporates production facilities in Russia (JSC EZOCM), Central Europe (Safina a.s.), and the People’s Republic of China (Guoda Safina) as well as sales offices in the USA, Slovakia, Poland, Romania, and Kyrgyzstan.
+Today PLAURUM brand incorporates production facilities in Russia (JSC EZOCM), Central Europe (Safina a.s.), as well as sales offices in the USA, Slovakia, Poland, Romania, and Kyrgyzstan.
 Safina a.s.. dating back to 1860 – one of the leading companies in the market of precious metals in Central and Eastern Europe – joined Plaurum Group in 2014, significantly expanding the global presence of the member companies.

 The history of creating and developing EZOCM JSC is inseparable from originating of the precious metals industry in Russia.

 Production of precious metals as an independent industry in Russia began in the 19th century; its development was driven by platinum, not by gold as one could suppose.
 1819 – 1825 was the time when numerous platinum placers were discovered in the Urals, and by the beginning of World War I the annual volume of platinum extraction in Russia reached 5.5 tons – 90% of the global volume.
 However, Russia had no capacities of its own to process raw materials containing precious metals; alluvial platinum was exported abroad in raw form.
 It was sold at low prices there, to be subsequently processed at facilities of large foreign companies in Europe and North America.